PeterOyelegbin/azure-lab/load-balancer/README.md

     *   **Idle timeout:** `4`.
 8. Click **Review + create**, then **Create**.

-### 5. Test the Configuration
+### Step 5: Test the Configuration
 1. After the deployment is complete, go to your **Load Balancer** resource `project2-lb`.
 2. In the **Overview** section, find the **Frontend public IP address** and copy it.
 3. Open a web browser and paste the public IP address into the address bar.
 4. You should see either "Hello from Web VM 1" or "Hello from Web VM 2".
 5. Refresh the page.
-You should see the response alternate between the two VMs, demonstrating the load balancer is distributing traffic.
+You should see the response alternate between the two VMs, demonstrating that the load balancer is distributing traffic.